Texas Tick-Borne Diseases

 Uses

-Primarily used for treating aerobic gram-negative bacterial infections, such as tularemia, brucellosis, tuberculosis (in combination with isoniazid, pyrazinamide, and rifampin), and certain cases of endocarditis when combined with beta-lactam antibiotics (14).
+Primarily used for treating aerobic gram-negative bacterial infections, such as tularemia, brucellosis, tuberculosis (in combination with isoniazid, pyrazinamide, and rifampin), and some instances of endocarditis when combined with beta-lactam antibiotics (14).

 Mechanism of Action

-Interferes with bacterial protein synthesis by binding to 30S ribosomal subunit resulting in a defective bacterial cell membrane (2).
+It interferes with bacterial protein synthesis by binding to the 30S ribosomal subunit, resulting in a defective bacterial cell membrane (2).
 These actions inhibit the bacteria from creating the needed ongoing protein synthesis.

 Pharmacodynamics/Kinetics